siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 - A discrete oscillator spectrum from periodicity and self-trapping.
 - Integer data encoded in conserved field integrals.

-These are precisely the structural elements normally introduced as axioms in string theory, here recovered as emergent properties of a "Maxwell Universe" instead of being postulated.
+ These are precisely the structural elements normally introduced as axioms in string theory, here recovered as emergent properties of a "Maxwell Universe."

----

 ## Final statement